brianfitzgerald/jax-mmdit/README.md

 - Training configs for a number of popular reference datasets - CIFAR-10, ImageNet, MNIST, etc. It should be trivial to add additional datasets from HuggingFace.
 - DDP support for multi-GPU training (FSDP planned in the near future)
 - Mixed precision training, checkpointing, profiler, and TensorBoard logging.
-- No dependencies on PyTorch, Tensorflow, etc - just JAX and Flax.
+- Minimal dependencies - only Jax, Flax, HuggingFace Datasets, and some utility libraries are required.

 ### Results

-I was able to achieve comparable validation loss with MNIST and CIFAR-10 to other DiT implementations, so I'm fairly confident in this implementation.
+I was able to achieve comparable validation loss with MNIST and CIFAR-10 to other DiT implementations.
 I plan to train on ImageNet soon, and will update this README with the results.

 ![](resources/mnist_result.gif)